CosmicChameleon77/The-Invisible-Keyboard/readMe.txt

 Hide Invisible Characters - replaces invisible character names with their corresponding characters in the text box

-Convert To Encrypted - converts to my choice of encryption (to unicode hex codes corresponding to each character, then to invisible characters)
+Encrypt - converts to my choice of encryption (to unicode hex codes corresponding to each character, then to invisible characters)

+Decrypt - undoes all that encryption

 Copy To Clipboard - Who could possibly guess...